roedie/ansible-acme-sh/README.md

 # just to be safe because this 2 minute delay will only affect you on the first
 # Ansible run.
 After that it will be updated in the background through a cron job.
 acme_sh_default_dns_sleep: 120

+# What port should be used when running in standalone mode?
+#
+# Port 80 is the default used here so the authentication can be done directly.
+acme_sh_default_http_port: 80

 # When issuing new certificates, you can choose to add additional flags that
 # are not present here by default.
 Supply them just as you would on the command